v1.0

 Description

 Separator is a single-element component rendered as a <div role="separator">.
-It has two render modes: a plain horizontal rule when used without children, and a labeled rule (a flex row with a centered label flanked by lines) when children is provided.
+It has two render modes: a plain rule when used without children, and a labeled rule (a flex row — or column — with a centered label flanked by lines) when children is provided.
+Two style axes are exposed as props: variant (line style) and direction (orientation).

 Reach for it to introduce a visible break between related-but-distinct chunks of content: groups of settings inside a card, sections of a long form, header / body / footer regions of a surface, or the canonical "OR" divider between social and email sign-in.
 The visual weight stays low so it segments content without competing with it.

-Don't use Separator as a vertical divider; it is horizontal-only.
-For vertical separation between buttons, lean on Button Group's built-in dividers instead.
-If you only need padding-driven visual separation, let Card do the work and skip the rule.
-If the sections need to switch (not coexist), use Tabs; if they should open and close, use Collapsible.
+For padding-driven separation, let Card do the work and skip the rule.
+If the sections need to switch rather than coexist, use Tabs; if they should open and close, use Collapsible.

 Installation